eliminmax/eambfc/README.md

 Outputs an x86_64 ELF executable that uses Linux system calls for I/O.

-Portability to other *target* platforms is outside of the scope of this project, but it should be possible to compile and run `eambfc` itself on any POSIX system with a C99 compiler.
+Portability to other *target* platforms is outside of the scope of this project, but it should be possible to compile and run `eambfc` itself on any POSIX\* system with a C99 compiler.
 Please open an issue if that is not the case.

+\* *Specifically POSIX.1-2008 with C-Language Development Utilities*

 I am not an experienced C programmer, and this is an attempt to gain practice by writing something somewhat simple yet not trivial.